Integrability of geodesic flows for metrics on suborbits of the adjoint orbits of compact groups: Some definitions, conventions, and notations

 \begin{definition} A pair $(\eta_1,\eta_2)$ of linearly independent bi-vector fields (bi-vectors for short) on a manifold $X$ is called Poisson if $\eta^t\eqdef t_1\eta_1+t_2\eta_2$ is a Poisson bi-vector for any $t=(t_1,t_2)\in \bbR^2$, i.e. each bi-vector $\eta^t$ determines on $X$ a Poisson structure with the Poisson bracket $\{,\}^{t}:(f_1,f_2)\mapsto \eta^t(df_1,df_2)$; the whole family of Poisson bi-vectors $\{\eta^t\}_{t\in\bbR^2}$ is called a {\it bi-Poisson structure}. \end{definition}

-A bi-Poisson structure $\{\eta^t\}$ (we shall often skip the parameter space) can be viewed as a two-dimensional vector space of Poisson bi-vectors, the Poisson pair $(\eta_1,\eta_2)$ as a basis in this space.
+A bi-Poisson structure $\{\eta^t\}$ (we will often skip the parameter space) can be viewed as a two-dimensional vector space of Poisson bi-vectors, the Poisson pair $(\eta_1,\eta_2)$ as a basis in this space.